Resolution 3925 - REPEALS RESO 3922 and Adopts Application Process for Tax Increment Assistance50

 Act will be considered.

-9. Special or Unique Opportun __ The extent to which
+9. Special or Unique_ Opportunities - The extent to which

-represents a spec ial or unique opportunity to
+project represents a special or unique opportunity to

 meet local priority needs that